-a) Start with the base damage.
-This is the number written to the right of the attack, or, if that number has an x, -, +, or ? sign next to it, its the amount of damage the attack text tells you to do.

-b) Apply any effects the Active Pokémon has that affect the base damage dealt (for example, Base Set 2 Scyther's Swords Dance).
+- a) Start with the base damage.
+This is the number written to the right of the attack, or, if that number has an X, -, +, or ? sign next to it, it's the amount of damage the attack text tells you to do. - b) Apply any effects the Active Pokémon has that affect the base damage dealt (for example, Base Set 2 Scyther's Swords Dance).
 Then if the base damage is 0 (or if the attack doesn't do any damage at all), just stop figuring the damage.
 You're done now.
-Otherwise, keep going.

-c) Double the damage if the Defending Pokémon has Weakness to the attacking Pokémon's type.

-d) Subtract 30 damage if the Defending Pokémon has Resistance to the attacking Pokémon's type.

-e) Figure out damage effects of Trainer cards (like Base Set 2 PlusPower) and Darkness Energy cards on the attacking Pokémon.

-Figure out damage effects of Trainer cards that affect the whole play area (like Sprout Tower).

-g) Figure out damage effects of Trainer cards and Energy cards on the Defending Pokémon (like Base Set 2 Defender or Metal Energy).

-h) Apply any relevant effects resulting from the Defending Pokémon's last attack (for example, Base Set 2 Onix's Harden) or any relevant Pokémon Powers.

-i) For each 10 damage the attack ends up doing, place 1 damage counter on the Defending Pokémon.
-(If at this point the damage done turns out to be less than 0, don't do anything.)

-j) Now that damage has been done, if the attack does anything other than damage, do all of that.
+Otherwise, keep going. - c) Double the damage if the Defending Pokémon has Weakness to the attacking Pokémon's type. - d) Subtract 30 damage if the Defending Pokémon has Resistance to the attacking Pokémon's type. - e) Figure out damage effects of Trainer cards (like Base Set 2 PlusPower) and Darkness Energy cards on the attacking Pokémon. - f) Figure out damage effects of Trainer cards and Energy cards on the Defending Pokémon (like Base Set 2 Defender or Metal Energy). - g) Apply any relevant effects resulting from the Defending Pokémon's last attack (like Base Set 2 Onix's Harden) or any relevant Pokémon Powers. - h) For each 10 damage the attack ends up doing, place 1 damage counter on the Defending Pokémon.
+(If at this point the damage done turns out to be less than 0, don't do anything.) - Now that damage has been done, if the attack does anything other than damage, do all of that.